 So what exactly is this individual 401(k) plan?

 The Solo 401(k)

 The solo 401(k) is a qualified retirement plan specifically created for self-employed individuals and small business owners with zero employees.

 To the surprise of many investors, the Solo 401(k) plan is not a new type of retirement plan.
-However, it’s not very common and isn’t found in the Internal Revenue Code.
-Typically, the Solo 401(k) Plan has the same rules and requirements as the 401(k) plan.
-However, it isn’t subject to the complex ERISA rules which make employee 401(k) plans so costly.
+However, you can’t find it in the Internal Revenue Code.

 Increasing Popularity of the Solo 401(k) Plan

-The Solo 401(k) Plan has become the most popular retirement plan for the self-employed.
-This is exactly what the IRS envisioned when creating the Solo 401(k) Plan.
+The Solo 401(k) Plan (or individual 401(k) Plan) has become the most popular retirement plan for the self-employed and small business owners, which is what the IRS envisioned in creating this plan.

 Solo 401(k) History

 Before the 41(k) plan, there were deferred compensation arrangements.
 It predates the 401(k) by decades, and as a result, is seen as the precursor to the 401(k).
 This made it possible for some compensation (and as a result, tax liability) to be deferred.

 Around the 1950s, many companies (particularly banks) added profit-sharing plans that were later called “cash or deferred arrangement” (CODA).
 Each year, when employees were given profit-sharing bonuses, they received the option to deposit some or all of this bonus into the plan rather than receiving it in cash.